-The Uffizi Gallery is one of the most important museums in the world: the beauty and historic importance of its art collection puts it on the same level of institutions Uffizi-Gallery-225x300like the MoMa in New York, the Louvre, the Hermitage, or the Aegyptian Museum in Cairo.
+The Uffizi Gallery is one of the most important museums in the world: the beauty and historic importance of its art collection puts it on the same level of institutions like the MoMa in New York, the Louvre, the Hermitage, or the Aegyptian Museum in Cairo.

 The complete collection of the Uffizi inlcudes works from the Ancient Greece to the Venetian art of the 18th century, but the most interesting part of the museum is surely the one dedicated to the Renaissance, of course.